benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ### Multiple server sections

-Server sections of the same type (like `<incomingServer>` or `<calendar>`) may appear multiple times in the same config file.
+Server sections of the same type (like `<incomingServer>` or `<calendar>`) may appear multiple times in the same configuration file.
-In this case, the one listed first is preferred by the config provider.
+In this case, the one listed first is preferred by the configuration provider.
 Unless the client has specific other requirements, it SHOULD pick the first config.